Mortgage debt consolidation offers to turn your loans into a single loan that lets you borrow against your property to repay debts.

 Unsecured debts, like credit cards or personal loans, don't require collateral.
 When consolidating these through a remortgage, they become secured against your home.
 This shift transforms your debt nature, attaching it to your property.

-Understanding this transition is crucial.
-If repayments fail, the risk extends beyond credit ratings to potentially losing your home.
+If repayments fail, the risk extends beyond credit ratings to even losing your home.

 Consolidating debts into a mortgage might lower monthly payments.
 However, extending short-term debts over the mortgage's entire term could mean more interest paid overall.
-Analyzing total payable interest versus immediate monthly relief is essential.
+Analyse your total payable interest versus immediate monthly relief and then decide.

 Debt consolidation isn't just about easing current payments but also about long-term financial implications.